 Create an account to receive monthly updates from the VUL and get access to our online forums.

-Or, subscribe to our Community Newsletter without creating an account.
+Or, subscribe to our Monthly Newsletter without creating an account.

 3. Pick a League

 We hold leagues year-round at fields all over Vancouver, Surrey, and New Westminster.

 - For Standard leagues, most players register as a team.
 Teams vary in size, but typically have at least 12-16 players.

 - For Hat leagues, everyone registers by themselves or with 1-2 friends, and we form all teams.

 For Hat Leagues, you just register to play, and we do all the work to get teams set up!

 When you're ready to register, check out our Before You Register page to ensure you have all of the information you need before fully committing.